Eaton Corporation: History

 In 1911, Joseph O. Eaton, brother-in-law Henning O. Taube and Viggo V. Torbensen, incorporated the Torbensen Gear and Axle Co. in Bloomfield, New Jersey.
 With financial backing from Torbensen's mother, the company was set to manufacture Torbensen's patented internal-gear truck axle.
 In 1914, the company moved to Cleveland, Ohio, to be closer to its core business, the automotive industry.

 The Torbensen Axle Company incorporated in Ohio in 1916, succeeding the New Jersey corporation.
 A year later, Republic Motor Truck Company, Torbensen's largest customer bought out the company.
 But Eaton and Torbensen were not content and bowed out of Republic to form the Eaton Axle Company in 1919.
 A year later, in 1920, Eaton Axle Company merged with Standard Parts.
 Standard Parts went in receivership later the same year and was later liquidated.
 In 1923, Eaton bought the Torbensen Axle Co. back from Republic and changed the name to the Eaton Axle and Spring Company.

 Eaton officers believed the quickest way to grow the business was through acquisitions and began buying companies in the automotive industry.
 By 1932, the diversified company changed its name to Eaton Manufacturing Company.
 In 1937, Eaton became international by opening a manufacturing plant in Canada.
 In 1958 Eaton Corporation acquired Fuller Manufacturing.
 The company name changed once again in 1965 to Eaton Yale & Towne Inc. after the acquisition of Yale & Towne Manufacturing Co. in 1963.
 Stockholders approved the change to the company's current name in 1971.
 In 1978, Eaton Corporation acquired Samuel Moore & Company, Kenway Systems, and Cutler-Hammer.

 Current work

 Eaton's businesses are divided into the following sectors:

 Electrical

-The electrical sector's products include circuit breakers, switchgear, busway, UPS systems, power distribution units, panel boards, load centers, motor controls, meters, sensors, relays and inverters.
+The electrical sector's products include circuit breakers, switchgear, busway, UPS systems, power distribution units, panel boards, load centers, motor controls, meters, sensors, relays, PLCs, HMIs, and inverters.
 The main markets for the Electrical Americas and Electrical Rest of World segments are industrial, institutional, government, utility, commercial, residential, information technology and original equipment manufacturer customers.